NomicFoundation/hardhat/packages/ui/README.md

-# Ignition Visualize UI
+# Hardhat Ignition Visualize UI

+> Warning: this package is used internally within Hardhat Ignition, and is
+> not intended to be used directly.

-The website used in Ignitions `visualize` task for visualising a deployment.
+The website used in Hardhat Ignition's `visualize` task for visualising a deployment.

 ## Development